 The fears were all very similar except for mine.
 "The fear of losing loved ones."
 "The fear of relapsing."
 "The fear of not being able to pay bills or losing a job."
 "The fear of sickness."
 All of the fear revolved around a person and his/her family unit.

 Mine.
 "The fear of terrorism."
 It is in my face every day.
 I am watching for terrorism every day.
 I walk out of my hotel in Paris.
 Terrorism at the Eiffel Tower.
-In London, right outside the hotel, terrorists bombed the Edgeware Road Tube station.
-In Brussels, terrorists came into the hotel looking for the Air France crew and our hotel was on lockdown.
+In London, right outside one hotel, terrorists bombed the Tube station.
+In Brussels, terrorists came into a hotel looking for the Air France crew.
 America.
 America.
 America.
 It is everywhere.
 Yet, when the person that read my slip of paper respectfully tried to empathize, at least 15 people in my group laughed.
 They were not laughing at me.
 They were laughing because to them, the fear was unreasonable.
 It was not a fear that they hold.

 So, now I wonder, is my fear abstract?
 How do you deal with anxiety created by something you cannot control?
 Anxiety is a trigger for my drinking, so I work on this in every aspect of my life.
 But, terrorism is not under our control.
 In Nice, the people celebrating Bastille day were just living.
 In Brussels, people were just walking through the airport were just living.
 There was nothing they could have done to not be in that situation aside from stay home and not experience life.